nico3333fr/jquery-accessible-tabs-aria/README.md

 __Warning__: Ctrl+PageUp/PageDown combination could activate for some browsers a switch of browser tabs.
 Nothing to do for this, as far as I know (if you have a solution, let me know).

+## Normal or nested tabs?

+If you need to have nested tabs, you should use ```jquery-accessible-nested-tabs.js``` which has stricter selectors.
+See this issue that explains why https://github.com/nico3333fr/jquery-accessible-tabs-aria/issues/17

 ## Features

 If there is a fragment in URL, the script detects if it is **on** or **in** a tab content, and select the tab automatically.